 Historically, I really don’t like New Year’s.
 First, you have all these expectations about what a fan-ferkin-tastic time you’re supposed to have on New Year’s Eve and never, ever live up to them.
 And p.s., hearing “Auld Lang Syne” makes me want to kill myself.

-And secondly you get all melancholy thinking about resolutions, which really just boil down to a) sh!t you don’t have and think you should by now, b) things you think you should change about your personality (which is impossible – because your personality is who you are) and the biggest one, c) how much of a fat ass you think you are.
+And secondly, you get all melancholy thinking about resolutions, which really just boil down to a) stuff you don’t have and think you should by now, b) things you think you should change about your personality (which is impossible – because your personality is who you are) and the biggest one, c) how much of a fat ass you think you are.

 So, to get in front of all that, I thought I’d post an excerpt from an article I wrote once upon a time about body image.
 Read this before you wake up hung over on New Year’s Day, hookers.
 It might save you a ton on therapy and diet pills.